odhran-kainos/blog/post/20 - Warts of the Scala Programming Language.md

 definition-site parens where every caller of `bar` can pick and choose how many parens they want to pass.

-The only reason I've heard for this feature is to "let you call Java `getFoo` methods without the parens", which seems like an exceedingly weak justification for a language feature that so thoroughly breaks the expectations of a statically-typed language.
 This causes a significant amount of confusion for [newbies trying to learn the language](https://stackoverflow.com/questions/8303817/nine-ways-to-define-a-method-in-scala), and I think really should be removed: methods should be called with as many sets of parentheses as they are defined with (excluding implicits), and any method call missing parens should be eta-expanded into the appropriate function value.

+This does not *take away* the ability to control how many empty-parens a function is called with; rather, it shifts that decision from the *user* of a function to the *author* of a function.
+Since the author of a function already decides everything else about it (It's name, arguments, return type, implementation, ...) giving the author the decision over empty-parens would not be unprecedented.

-Notably, removing the "optional parens" thing would not stop you from defining "property" functions that are called without parens; it would just mean you need to define such functions without parens, as is already possible:
+No-parens "property" functions would still be possible, the author of the function would just need to define it without parens, as is already
+possible:

 ```scala
 @ def baz = 3